S. of Jaffa, Sept. 1930

 Now, a year later, tragically the situation remains largely unchanged except that it appears that the Lebanese people are also being dragged into the conflict.
 Israel is also engaged in a vengeance campaign, just as Hamas was driven by revenge.
 The cycle of violence continues with no clear end in sight, and, crucially, no one has any actual plan for the future.
 Both sides are trapped in an endless conflict, with little thought given to what comes next, and this lack of vision only leads to more suffering.

 At the time, we had grave concerns about a looming invasion of Gaza, and tragically, those fears came true.
 The counterattack/retribution has overwhelmingly harmed mostly women and children, who are presumably not militants, leaving Gaza in devastation, with destruction continuing at an endless pace.
-Hamas continues to hold civilian hostages, and Israel is detaining civilians on flimsy charges, each in deplorable conditions.
+Hamas continues to hold hostages, and Israel is killing civilians on a massive scale, not to mention suffering which doesn't involve actually dying such as detaining civilians on flimsy charges, each in deplorable conditions.

 Many have claimed genocide, but we argue this is worse than genocide – the suffering is prolonged, as the conflict drags on with no end in sight, and is not fast enough to ever complete the invasion of Gaza.
 Israelis and Palestinians live in constant fear and mental anguish, wondering if they will be the next to be killed.
 Meanwhile, young people are sent into battle, losing their lives or limbs, and if they survive, they return broken.
 All the while, the older generation who sent them to fight are laying back in comfort.

-Netanyahu is the #1 impediment to peace and should already be in jail for a long list of crimes.
-For years, he has driven Israel down a path of ultranationalism, antagonizing Palestinians and throwing away peace prospects from the Oslo Accords.
-His actions have only deepened divisions and further radicalised the region.
-Despite his promises of security, he has failed, sacrificing civil liberties in the name of a little safety.
-Netanyahu prolongs this conflict to delay elections, maintaining his precarious political career.
-His leadership ensures the indefinite suffering for Palestinians and their supporters, far beyond the immediate response to October 7.
-Peace cannot progress under Likud and Hamas leadership, both of whom thrive on bloodshed.
+The Far-Right Ultranationalists are the number one impediment to peace.
+Netanyahu should already be in jail for a long list of crimes.
+For years, they have driven Israel down a dark path, antagonizing Palestinians and throwing away peace prospects from the Oslo Accords.
+Their actions have only deepened divisions and further radicalised the region.
+Despite his promises of security, Netanyahu has failed, sacrificing civil liberties in the name of a little safety.
+Netanyahu has a vested interest to prolong the conflict in order to to delay elections, maintaining his precarious political career.
+Netanyahu leadership ensures the indefinite suffering for Palestinians and their supporters, far beyond the immediate response to October 7.
+Peace cannot progress under Likud nor Hamas, both of whom thrive on bloodshed, guarantees that any ceasefire is only temporary, and everyone will continue to suffer.

 We want to ensure that any statement we make genuinely reflects the views and feelings of all our members - Jewish, Muslim, secular and beyond.
 It is clear that the violence and hatred fuelling the conflict do not represent the kind of world we want to live in.
 Such brutality has no place in the future we envision.